MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 3.0.0
+- We're re-releaseing v2.9.3 as v3.0.0 due to a breaking change we missed during testing.

 #### 2.9.4
 - We're re-releasing v2.9.2 with a newer version because it contained a breaking change.
 Version 2.9.3 will be re-released as v3.0.0.